 ‘Yes.’
 He shrugged.
 ‘Maybe?’

 ‘Do you remember how you felt?’
 Fleur asked.
 ‘If you can recapture that feeling, then perhaps throwing enough magic at it might work.’

 She flashed him a smile.
 ‘Well, perhaps this isn’t the best place to learn that, anyway.
 You could end up anywhere.’

 A small smile crept onto his lips.
 ‘I’m quite happy here.’

 Fleur’s hand slipped to her cleavage, then her brow wrinkled.
 ‘Do you trust me, Harry?’

 ‘There’s something I meant to give you, but I left it behind after I changed.’
 Fleur stepped back and touched a finger to her wand.
 ‘I’ll be back in a minute.’

 A loud crack echoed off the crag.

 I should get her something, too.
 Harry glanced round, then grabbed a rock from the river and pulled out his wand.
 Something Fleur will like.
-He recalled the sweet lemon sorbet melting on his tongue, then waved his wand at the rock.
+He recalled the sweet lemon sorbet melting on his tongue and waved his wand at the rock.

 Sorbet dripped through his fingers and splashed into the river.
-Harry touched his tongue to it and winced as the sharpness burnt his tongue.
-He washed his hand clean in the river, transfigured a second rock into a small bowl, then tried again.
+Harry touched his tongue to it, wincing as the sharpness burnt his tongue.
+He washed his hand clean in the river, transfigured a second rock into a small bowl, and tried again.